UlissesAD/UlissesAD/README.md

 This is my first repository, I will update this ReadMe as I Learn more

 ### :gear:Skills
-HTML, CSS , C,
+HTML, CSS , JavaScript
-Adobe Photoshop and Illustrator

 English - Advanced

 ### :books: Currently learning

-SQL and JavaScript
+Python, C# and Unity Engine

 ### :handshake: Contact